minelli31/minelli31/README.md

 ### Hardware Engineer
-✝️ | "Let all that ye do be done in love."
-1 Corinthians 16:14
+✝️ | "Let all that ye do be done in love" 1 Corinthians 16:14

-💾 | "All that is not eternal is eternally out of date."
-C.S.
+💾 | "All that is not eternal is eternally out of date" C.S.
 Lewis

 <center>
 <table>